thinkverse/spigot-plugin-template/README.md

 To use this as a template, navigate to the main repository page.

 Locate the file list, and click **Use this template**.

-Then update the license to add your credentials, update the issue templates and other files to add your specific links.
+Update the license to add your credentials, update the issue templates and other files to add your specific links.

 For more info check out [Creating a repository from a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).